 The Company's ability to pay dividends and, in part, its ability to deploy capital is dependent upon the Company receiving dividends from its subsidiaries.
-The Company's subsidiaries are subject to regulation in a number of jurisdictions, each of which maintains its own regime for determining the amount of capital that must be held in connection with the different businesses carried on by the subsidiaries.
-The requirements imposed by the regulators in any jurisdiction may change from time to time, and thereby impact the ability of the subsidiaries to pay dividends to the Company.
-On November 4, 2021, OSFI withdrew its guidance provided in March 2020 at the outset of the COVID-19 pandemic that Canadian banks and insurers should suspend share buybacks and not increase dividend payments.
-In the U.K. and Ireland, where some of the Company's regulated subsidiaries operate, the regulatory authorities have maintained their guidance that insurance companies should exercise prudence in respect of dividend distributions, share buybacks and similar transactions, but at the end of the third quarter of 2021 the Irish regulator removed the temporary cap that it had also been applying to significant insurance companies such as Irish Life Assurance plc.
-Refer to "Risk Management, COVID-19 Pandemic Impact" section for additional discussion of the impact of the current environment.
+The Company's subsidiaries are subject to regulation in a number of jurisdictions, each of which maintains its own regime for determining the amount of capital that must be held in connection with the different businesses carried on by the operating subsidiaries.
+The requirements imposed by the regulators in any jurisdiction may change from time to time, and thereby impact the ability of the operating subsidiaries to pay dividends to the Company.